sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

 The above property values must be set on the DataLogger IoT before use.
 They can be manually by using the menu system like the previous MQTT example.

 For users that are interested in using the menu system, you will need to open a Serial Terminal, connect to the COM port that your DataLogger enumerated to, and set it to **115200** baud.
 In this case, we connected to **COM13**.
 Press any key to enter the Main Menu.
-Type <kbd>1</kbd> to enter the Settings menu.
-Then type <kbd>12</kbd> to enter the ThingSpeak MQTT Menu.
+Type ```1``` to enter the Settings menu.
+Then enter the ThingSpeak MQTT Menu.
 When the menu system for the ThingSpeak MQTT connection is presented, you will need to configure the property values as listed in the JSON file.
 Saving the values through the menu system will save the credentials to the ESP32's persistent memory.
 The following options are displayed:

 ![ThingSpeak MQTT Menu](assets/sparkfun_datalogger_iot_thingspeak_mqtt_menu.jpg)